tjizep/nnnn/README.md

 * SIMD routines for blockwise dot product and scalar vector multiplication are added
 * Block sparsity is gradually added during the first few epochs which then also reduces forward multiplies

-Note: the 'windwos' branch is currently being developed
+Note: the 'windows' branch is currently being developed